Helping Invested Families Improve Veterans Experiences Study (HI-FIVES)

 |

-Behavioral: Helping Invested Families Improve Veterans Experiences Study - HI FIVES
+Behavioral: Helping Invested Families Improve Veterans Experiences - HI FIVES

-Caregivers in the HI-FIVES group will receive individual calls with a nurse educator to address topics he/she identified as being the highest priority learning areas.
-After the phone calls, caregivers will participate in evidence-based group sessions aimed to improve clinical care skills, psychological care skills, and support-seeking skills.
-The curriculum will be delivered by a trained nurse educator on the research team and the PI and VA Caregiver Support Staff.
-Three individual telephone training calls will be tailored to the individual needs of Veteran-caregiver dyad.
-Four group training sessions will be targeted to address common needs of Veterans and their caregivers. given that all Veteran care recipients will have at least 2 or 3 ADL limitations.
+In addition to the usual care activities outline in the Control arm, Caregivers in the HI-FIVES group will receive three individual calls with a nurse educator to address topics he/she identified as being the highest priority learning areas.
+The calls will be tailored to the individual needs of Veteran-caregiver dyad.
+After the phone calls, caregivers will participate in four evidence-based group sessions aimed to improve clinical care skills, psychological care skills, and support-seeking skills.
+The curriculum will be delivered by a trained nurse educator and the PI and VA Caregiver Support Staff.
+The sessions will be targeted to address common needs of Veterans and their caregivers.
 After the final group session, there will be two optional booster calls at one and three months.
 Four assessments in all will be collected, baseline (in person), and at 3, 9, and 15 months (by phone).

 |